General Questions

 For all other walks as, we reach minimum numbers (8 people) the walk will become guaranteed.

 If minimum numbers aren’t reached, we’ll contact you for a suitable alternative date.
+If an alternative can’t be found a full refund will be provided.

 Yes, we can store your luggage however please let us know in advance so we can make arrangements.